 As the NHS continues to leverage the advantages of Electronic Patient Records, the benefits outlined above pave the way for a healthcare system that is not only more efficient but also more focused on the well-being of the individuals it serves.
 The integration of EPRs is not just a change in record-keeping; it is a leap towards a future where technology optimises patient care and contributes to the overall health and sustainability of the NHS.

-Find out more about the benefits of Electronic Patient Records at HETT North.
+Find out more about the benefits of Electronic Patient Records at HETT North taking place on 26th February 2025.

 Join the Community